MiyukiNozomi/ANE/README.md

 # TODO

-- [X] Immediately block ALL requests that do not contain ANE's domain in production version of reverse proxy
 - [ ] Change the rule configuration format of the reverse proxy to allow for things such as:

   - [ ] Rate limit some regions differently (for example, limit to 2r/s in countries like China due to bots)
   - [ ] Rate limit pathnames differently, like Auth's /api/signed/update-picture

-- [X] Do URL encoding in the reverse proxy so that certain observed contained individuals whose reality doesn't windows newlines into the zsh

-- [x] Add a README on all microservices
 - [ ] Add Embbed support in all pages (partial)

   - [ ] git.ane.jp.net